elgarteo/legco/README.md

 To find out the question text and the answering body, you'd have to crawl through the hansard structure and make multiple API calls.

-This package solves just that by providing functions to retrieve more usable data from the API without hassle.
+This package solves just that by providing functions that return more usable result from the API.

 ## How it works
 This package utilises the following LegCo APIs: